Gaziantep: Battle of Marj Dabiq

+Miniature of the Battle of Mercidabık as depicted in the Selimname.
+Selīm-nāma by Şūkrī-i Bitlisī f.216b.
+The Battle of Marj Dabiq (Mercidabık), circa 1516.

 At the beginning of his campaign against the Mamluks in 1516, the Ottoman sultan Selim I brought his army to Gaziantep en route to Syria.
 The city's Mamluk governor, Yunus Beg, submitted to Selim without a fight and gave him the keys to the castle on 20 August.
 The next day, 21 August, Selim set up camp outside the city "with great majesty and pomp" and held meetings with local military commanders to discuss strategy for the upcoming battle.
 The fateful Battle of Marj Dabiq took place just days later, on 24 August.
 Gaziantep, although not an active battle site, thus played a strategic role in the Ottoman conquest of the Mamluk sultanate.

 The Ottoman victory at Marj Dabiq had profound consequences for Gaziantep, although its inhabitants had no way of knowing at the time.
 For the first time in almost 1,000 years, Gaziantep was located in the middle of an empire rather than a contested border region.
 It lost its strategic importance, but also its vulnerability to attack.
 For four centuries, until the French occupation in 1921, Gaziantep was relatively peaceful.